 - The smoking pipe of Captain Myles Keogh, killed at the Battle of Little Big Horn;

-- Exhibition ‘Journeys in Time – The Archaeology of the Carlow By-pass’ is home to many of the archaeological objects found along the route of the M9 Carlow By-pass.
+- The exhibition ‘Journeys in Time – The Archaeology of the Carlow By-pass’ is home to many of the archaeological objects found along the route of the M9 Carlow By-pass.

 - The Bell from Clonmelsh Church of Ireland church dating from 1687.
-Buried in the adjoining graveyard are the ancestors of cartoonist Walt Disney and those of Pierre Butler, who was a signatory of the American constitution.
+Buried in the adjoining graveyard are the ancestors of cartoonist Walt Disney and Pierre Butler (signatory of the American Constitution).

 - A special exhibition on St. Willibrord, an English monk who trained in Carlow before becoming the Patron Saint of Luxembourg;

 - ‘Carlow 1916 Commemorative Stained Glass Panel by Peadar Lamb’, which depicts a Carlow narrative on the 1916 Rising.
 Featuring some of the key Carlow figures and the role they played in 1916;